 Patient Experience uses data from the Hospital CAHPS, Clinician & Group CAHPS, and Patient-Centered Medial Homes CAHPS.
 The Hospital CAHPS data are from 7/1/2015 - 6/30/2016.
 The Patient-Centered Medical Homes CAHPS data are from 2014 and 2015.
 Read more about this data and the methodology

-Preventing Healthcare-Associated Infections uses data collect by the Federal Centers for Disease Control (CDC) for the October 1, 2014 - September 30, 2015 reporting period.
+Preventing Healthcare-Associated Infections uses data collect by the Federal Centers for Disease Control (CDC) for the July 1, 2015 - June 30, 2016 reporting period.
 A facility's rating is the ratio of the number of infections in a facility over the expected number of infections.
 A lower number is better.
 Read more about this data and the methodology

 CompareMaine reports performance ratings using Standardized Infection Ratio (SIR), which adjusts for differences in the characteristics of hospitals and patients.
 A SIR greater than 1.0 means that there were more HAIs in a facility than were predicted.
 A SIR lower than 1.0 indicates the facility had fewer HAIs than were predicted.